 What comes up when you hear the word “manipulation”?
-Do you think of something disempowering or some sort of chiropractic body adjustment?
-What if manipulation could be a playful and joyful energy that expands the reality of all people involved and where both are left happy?
+Do you think of something disempowering or a chiropractic body adjustment?
+What if manipulation could be a playful and joyful energy that expands the reality of all people involved and where both parties are left happy?
 What if we could change the perception of what manipulation is and turn it into what it once did mean in dictionaries prior to 1947 “to artfully and skillfully manage“?

 If you are interested in seeing a master in action click here, Blossom inspires me with who she is and the ease with which she speaks by simply being her.
 What she evokes in me is what being you is all about when you play full out in all areas.

-We are infinite beings (my POV), so to me, this version of manipulation is occurring as elegance of being upfront with a playfulness?
-I wonder how much fun I can create by simply tapping into a new aspect of me each day and play full out?
+We are infinite beings (my POV), so to me, this version of manipulation is occurring as elegance of being upfront with playfulness.
+I wonder how much fun I can create by simply tapping into a new aspect of me each day and playing full out?

 I love to explore, after all, how about you?
 What would be fun for you to be/do that you have been holding yourself back from?
 Is now the time?